Silent Abandonment in Contact Centers: Estimating Customer Patience from Uncertain Data: Discussion

-When comparing customer patience in chat and messaging systems, we notice a huge difference.
-The EM algorithm estimated customer patience in the messaging system to be 81.1 minutes and customer patience in the chat system to be much shorter, only 2 minutes.
-The higher patience in the messaging system is consistent with previous literature that shows a connection between customer LOS and willingness to wait; e.g., in \cite{Mandelbaum2013Data}, customer LOS in the messaging system is much longer than in the chat system, 49.2 and 11.65 minutes, respectively.
-Even so, patience in chat systems seems short.
-We conjecture that the difference in customer patience between the two contact-center environments is related to the different nature of the service in those systems.
-In the messaging system, the communication is usually through a smart phone, which are always with us, whereas, in the chat system, the communication is usually through a desktop computer, which obligates us to remain stationary.
-This conjecture relates to the work of \cite{Westphal2018} who shows that a customer is more likely to abandon the queue when waiting for an online service when forced to focus on a waiting screen on a computer than when waiting for an online service when free to shift attention to other websites.
+When comparing customer patience in our two detailed datasets, we notice a huge difference between the two companies.
+The EM algorithm estimated customer patience in the write-in-queue system to be 81.1 minutes, and Method 2 estimated customer patience in the no-write-in-queue system to be much shorter, only 2 minutes.
+The service context is surely a major contributor to such differences.
+Yet, in Section \ref{sec:patience_coef}, we showed that writing while waiting is associated with longer patience.
+Here, we provide additional behavioral explanations.
+First as we mentioned in Section \ref{subsubsec:EMValidation_data}, the higher patience in the write-in-queue system is consistent with previous literature that shows a connection between customer service time and willingness to wait \citep{Mandelbaum2013Data}, here, customer service time in the write-in-queue system is much longer than in the no-write-in-queue system: 46.34 and 10.26 minutes, respectively.
+Even so, patience in no-write-in-queue systems seems short.
+We claim that the difference in customer patience between the two contact centers is also related to the different platforms used for service in those systems.
+In the write-in-queue company, customer communication was usually through a smartphone (57.8\% of conversations), which are always with us, whereas, in the no-write-in-queue system, the communication was only through a desktop computer, which requires customers to remain stationary.
+When analyzing customer patience in the write-in-queue company dataset, we find big differences in customer patience between desktop and cellphone users (176.71 vs.\ 42.62 min, respectively).
+Another explanation relates to the systems' opening message when entering the queue.
+Specifically, like we mentioned in Section \ref{subsubsec:EMValidation_data}, in the write-in-queue contact center customers are instructed to ``go on with their daily activities" and to regard the conversation as ``talking to a friend".
+These vague opening messages may have increased customer patience.
+Finally, customers may be aware of the company's automatic closure policy (see Section \ref{sec:dataAndReseatch}), which is vastly different between the two companies.
+As stated in Section 2, the write-in-queue contact center automatically closes communication after 2 hours of inactivity, while the no-write-in-queue company closes them after 2 inactive minutes.
+A customer that is aware of that policy may feel pressured in the no-write-in-queue contact center to stay alert.
+Pressure and anxiety are known to decrease patience \citep{Maister1984TheLines}.